SUSE-Enceladus/img-proof/docs/source/start.rst

 SSH
 ---

-Requires no provider credentials to test instances.
+Requires no cloud credentials to test instances.
 SSH user, SSH private key can be placed in SSH section of config.
 The instance to be tested must be running.